Comprehensive post-treatment monitoring and lifelong thyroid hormone management focused on maintaining your metabolic health

 FREQUENTLY ASKED QUESTIONS

-How often do I need an ultrasound after treatment?
+How often should I have thyroid hormone level tests after treatment?

 Spine Hospital of Louisiana